anirbanmu/Continuum/README.md

     apt-get install libncurses5 libncurses5-dev makepp clang-3.8

 After having the dependencies installed, run the command `makepp` from the directory you've put the project in.
 This should build object files and then a final runnable binary named `continuum`.
+If you want to use a different version of the clang++ compiler or g++, please replace the `CXX :=` line in Makefile to whatever binary is most appropriate for you.

+### Commandline options
+You can pass the dimensions of the maze you want generated as two integers in x, y order when running the binary.
+The maze generation uses 6 x 6 as the smallest base condition to stop subdividing rectangles, so for best results please use dimensions greater than 6 for both x and y!